 Lend them money

 As a parent, you don’t necessarily need to gift money to your child to help them reach their goals.
-In fact, a good alternative could be to lend them money with the expectation that you'll pay you it back when they're ready.
+In fact, a good alternative could be to lend them money with the expectation that they'll pay you it back when they're ready.

 Just like a bank would do, you could give them what they need with them committing to paying you back over a set period.
 However, for this to work, the terms of this exchange will need to be agreed by both parties, including whether interest should be charged or not.